crazy-learner-xyz/lc/1438. Longest Continuous Subarray With Absolute Diff Less Than or Equal to Limit/README.md

 Given hint: min_dequeue where elements are monotonously increasing and max_dequeue where elements are monotonously decreasing.\
 But how do I know the index correspondence between a min_dequeue and a max_dequeue.
 I see.
 When you remove an element from the sliding window, you just pop it from the min_dequeue and from the max_dequeue.
 And dequeue is just a structure that you can insert from both the right and left, I guess I just didn’t dared to think. \
 Is binary search absolutely to find the place to insert it? \
+\
+Anyways, I'll leave it as it is, and then retry it using Cpp in the future.\